klaarnut/user-docs/en/glossary.md

 ## L
 **Left Menu**

-The left menus lie on the top left of website editor.
+The left menus lie on the top left of content editor.
 It's the main menu to switch what you're going to edit the main parts of your website such as templae, design, content, and or email.

 ## M
 **My Site**